 The determination of G(s) as expressed in Eq.
 2.37 takes a very large resolution time and becomes almost impossible when the degree of freedom increases.
 Hence, a modal decomposition is developed and aims to express the transfer function with the eigenvalues and the eigenvectors derived from the eigenproblem.
-Let us perform a change of variables from physical coordinates v [42]:
+Let us perform a change of variables from physical coordinates u to modal coordinates v [42]: